SunithNayak99/SunithNayak99/README.md

 - 👋 Hi, I’m @SunithNayak99
 - 👀 I’m interested in ...
-AI and ML with cloud Technology
+AI and ML along with cloud Technology
 - 🌱 I’m currently learning ...
 ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...